‘Shark Tank’ Star Daymond John Opens Up About Cancer Diagnosis

 In an interview with People about his thyroid diagnosis, the FUBU boss defined the true meaning of success.

-He also explained to People that he maintained a postive attitude once he learned of the thyroid issue : “I’m not the type of guy who sees the glass as half empty.
+He also explained to People that he maintained a positive attitude once he learned of the thyroid issue.

+“I’m not the type of guy who sees the glass as half empty.
 The glass is always half full.
 Once I realized that there was something I could actually do to get rid of it, I was extremely happy.”

 John, 48, underscored that wants to be around to walk his three daughters down the aisle when they get married, he told Roberts.